aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/final-project/index.md

 ![](screenshot-2024-11-13-at-21.53.09.png)

-There are plenty of projects with sand drawers online, so that will not obviously do, fun to make but boring and unoriginal.
-A place to start, anyway: It’s a simple thing, a sand drawer – a 2-axis CNC / 3D printer hack setup on the bottom, magnet to move a metal ball on a plate, and sand where the ball leaves a mark.
-Good structure to build on, so I need an easy to build 2-axis setup:
+There are plenty of projects with sand drawers online (like this: https://www.youtube.com/watch?v=Lng_AsmfBfU) so that will not obviously do, fun to make but in the end, a bit boring and unoriginal.
+It's a  good place to start, anyway: It’s a simple thing, a sand drawer – a 2-axis CNC / 3D printer hack setup on the bottom, magnet to move a metal ball on a plate, and sand where the ball leaves a mark.
+Choosing this structure to build on, I need an easy to build 2-axis setup:

 ![](images.png)

-Size is factor, and I’m thinking of a square table, perhaps 600x600 mm and about 900 mm high (good working height).
+Before the solution the size is factor, and I’m thinking of a square table, perhaps 600x600 mm and about 900 mm high (good working height).
 An plywood box on legs sounds solid.
 I’m not going to use too much energy on that, and when done right, it will have a finished look anyway + the work should be under a thin glass, easy to find.
 The box should incorporate the CNC setup and the work itself, so maybe 300 mm of height: 100 mm for the engine room and 200 for the show room?
 Plus 600 mm IKEA legs, and we’re at 900 mm.
 Solid.

 ![](screenshot-2024-11-13-at-22.05.47.png)

-The CNC projects and DIY 3D printers I found online are all too complicated; there must be a simpler setup around this size – and there is: I can snatch the openly available plans of the old air-hockey robot from **jjrobots** we tested at work a few years back: https://www.youtube.com/watch?v=lZmp9elPgKo
+The CNC projects and DIY 3D printers in this size I found online are all too complicated; there must be a simpler setup around this size – and there is: I can snatch the openly available plans of the old air-hockey robot from **jjrobots** we tested at work a few years back: https://www.youtube.com/watch?v=lZmp9elPgKo

 It was built with simple 3D printer parts, and basically was just a few tubes, motors and other easy-to-find things – and 3D printing.
 The project is from 2017 and the jjrobots' website seems to be already down, but the 3D print files are still on Instructables (https://www.instructables.com/Air-Hockey-Robot-EVO/).
 Some adjustments and customization to the STL files, and I'm sure I'll get this groovy old skeleton to move my magnet.
 I have some stepper motors and metal tubes available and already started to print the parts, so I’ll just need to find the motor control circuit and any CNC shield; shouldn’t be too hard get my hands on these.